Anne B. Newman

-Anne B. Newman M.D., M.P.H, (born 1955) is a scientist who researches Epidemiology and Gerontology.
+Anne B. Newman (born 1955) is an American scientist who researches epidemiology and gerontology.
 She received her Bachelor's, Master's and M.D. degrees from the University of Pittsburgh.
-Dr. Newman's primary focus of study is on atherosclerosis, longevity and what specific factors allow for people to thrive while aging.
-She is well-versed in the subjects of cardiovascular disease, sarcopenia, and the body's physical and mental functions.
-Born in Pennsylvania, the American research scientist focuses on Geriatrics, Gerontology and Epidemiology.
+Newman's primary focus of study is on atherosclerosis, longevity and what specific factors allow for people to thrive while aging.
+She focuses on geriatrics, gerontology and epidemiology.
 She was the first scholar to be awarded the Katherine M. Detre Endowed Chair of Population Health Science at the University of Pittsburgh.
-She is widely published and has been listed on the annual ISI Web of Knowledge most highly cited scientists for 2015, as published by Thomson Reuters.
+She has been listed on the annual ISI Web of Knowledge most highly cited scientists for 2015, as published by Thomson Reuters.
 Newman is a member of the Delta Omega Honor Society in Public Health and the American Epidemiology Society.
-Dr. Newman's highest qualifications are in geriatric medicine and her certification is through the American Board of Internal Medicine.
+Newman's highest qualifications are in geriatric medicine and her certification is through the American Board of Internal Medicine.
 Newman lives in Point Breeze Pennsylvania with her husband, Frank Kirkwood.
-She is a mother of three to Dan, Joe, and Bridget.
+She is a mother of three.